In Depth: Why Outside Investors Aren't Energized by China's Power Grid

 Similarly, transmission along the Southern Hami-Zhengzhou line connecting the western Xinjiang Uygur autonomous region to Central China’s Henan province has barely carried half of its potential capacity since coming online in January 2014.
 A 2018 energy market report found similar issues with underutilization on at least six existing UHV lines, or more than a quarter of China’s total.

-Beijing’s efforts to cut electricity price cuts to spur the economy could also undermine development of UHV, said Wang Zhonghong, a retired engineering professor at Tsinghua University and expert adviser on power planning.
+Beijing’s efforts to cut electricity prices to spur the economy could also undermine development of UHV, said Wang Zhonghong, a retired engineering professor at Tsinghua University and expert adviser on power planning.
 The government cut industrial electricity prices by 10% last year and is planning to do the same in 2019.
 Such cuts could hurt UHV projects by undermining returns in the absence of government-guaranteed fix return rates.
 The combination of low utilization and uncertainty around electricity prices made Wang skeptical that UHV transmission projects will ever fulfill their hoped-for economic benefits.

 Another challenge will come from China’s complex array of competing regional interests when it comes to power generation, since local interests often pressure local grid operators to buy power from their own region, even when it’s cheaper to buy it from other areas.
 At the same time, plans to create a national power market that would be key for the UHV network’s success are still on the drawing board.